onehashai/onehash-connect/help/direct-messages.md

 ## Access a DM or group DM

-If using Zulip in a browser or desktop, there are several ways to access an existing DM or group DM.
+If using OneHash Connect in a browser or desktop, there are several ways to access an existing DM or group DM.

 * Click on **Direct messages** near the top of the left sidebar to access recent conversations.